sa6uhi/todo-api/README.md

    The API will be available at `http://localhost:8000`.
 Access the interactive API docs at `http://localhost:8000/docs`.

 ### Docker Setup
-To run the application using Docker, follow these steps for a seamless deployment:
+To run the application using Docker, follow these steps for a seamless deployment(**before starting, ensure Docker is running on your system**):

 1. **Clone the Repository**:
    ```bash